Linuxfabrik/icingaweb2-module-director/README.md

 ## Features

-This fork of the Icinga Director implements exporting and importing of Director Baskets based on [UUIDs] (https://en.wikipedia.org/wiki/Universally_unique_identifier).
+This fork of the Icinga Director implements exporting and importing of Director baskets based on [UUIDs] (https://en.wikipedia.org/wiki/Universally_unique_identifier).

-For the following objects, the UUID is used instead of the object name when exporting and importing via Director Baskets:
+For the following objects, the UUID is used instead of the object name when exporting and importing via Director baskets:

 * DataFields
 * Commands